pranigopu/pranigopu.github.io/docs/effectiveness/README.md

 **NOTE**: _Philosophy, if practiced rightly, is essentially the study of effective thought and action at the broadest and most fundamental cognitive levels.
 Hence, I shall include links to the philosophy section of my website as well._

+---

+In essence, the primary goal of life is to be effective, i.e. to:

+- Strive and achieve values
+- Do so consistently and reliably

 ## Explore
 _Philosophy_...